watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-search/README.md

 This is a starter kit for accessing the Google "Custom Search" JSON API.
 The "Custom Search" API allows search over a website, collection of websites or the world wide web using the [Google Programmable Search Engine](https://developers.google.com/custom-search/docs/overview) which is a configurable search that allows you to customize search features based on your use-case.

-The OpenAPI spec in this starter kit includes the following endpoint:
+The OpenAPI spec in this starter kit includes the following endpoints:

 - `GET /customsearch/v1`: Search for content relevant to a given query over the entire web.
 - `GET /customsearch/v1/siterestrict`: Search for content relevant to a given query over a specific collection of websites.